Introduction to GraphQL

 How will this technology help you in career growth?

-It would be really thankful for all developer, be it the ones with a good grasp over React, Angular or Android, to learn about GraphQL and to steadily start using it.
+It would be really thankful for all developers, be it the ones with a good grasp over React, Angular or Android, to learn about GraphQL and to steadily start using it.
 There are various communities that are extending support to beginners who are using GraphQL, such as Slack channel, Apollo and GraphQL GitHub organization.

 Make sure to visit their portals for support content and the latest updates.